 Does this mean that we have to go to Mass too?

 The Church’s greatest gift is participation in the power and presence of Christ in the Eucharist.
 It is a great privilege to attend Mass, which expresses everything about our faith, because there Christ Himself offers himself to God and makes himself present for us.
-That is why the Catholic Church, not just St. Mary the Angels, requires attendance at Sunday Mass as a minimum requirement of being a practicing Catholic.
+That is why the Catholic Church, not just St. Mary the Angels, requires attendance at Sunday Mass as a minimum requirement for all Catholics.
 It also brings families together.
 Statistics show that families who go to Mass regularly stay together, even in our crazy world.
 God gives peace and strengthen families through Mass and the sacraments.
 We want that for you and your families.
 That is why family attendance at Mass is an important part of our program.

 How will I know my children are learning?